rggbufam/AED2-SocialNetwork/README.md

 ###### The *circularQueue.c* file contains an implementation of a circular queue using arrays applying properties of circularity within queues.
 This struct contains an offer method, a peek method, a pop method, a print method and a *isEmpty* method.

 ##### 3. darray.c
-###### The *darray.c* file contains an implementation of a Dynamic Array structure, receive a number in any position, recover a number from any position, it's dangerous for careless people because it does not return an error, just try to acess a position or expand the array for your use of that position.
+###### The *darray.c* file contains an implementation of a Dynamic Array structure, it receives a number in any position, it recovers a number from any position, it's dangerous for careless people because it does not return an error, it just tries to acess a position or expand the array for your use of that position.

+### [Contributors]

+**String** ***contributors[]*** = {["Ivo Machado"](https://github.com/ivomachado) : "Algorithm implementation ideas", "My sadness" : "implementations", "My sorrow" : "Algorithm ideas", "My juicy orange juice" : "everything else"}